phoebella/blacklist/Readme.md

 ## Guid to use
 - If user would like to add current webpage into blacklist, click lock icon or click 'add to blacklist' in context menu would block visit to all websites with current domain name.
 - If user would like to see the whole blacklist, click 'see blacklist' in context menu.
-- By default, youtube is on the blacklist, user could also edit the blacklist by clicking 'add' or 'delete' button.
+- By default, facebook is on the blacklist, user could also edit the blacklist by clicking 'add' or 'delete' button.
 - After setting up the blacklist, you can set the period of time you would like to block the websites on the blacklist.
 - When you start the timer, you would be blocked from visits to all sites on the blacklist.
 Once you visit the websites on the blacklist before time's up, there would be a popup alert showing up every 2 seconds reminding you that you are not allowed to visit the website.